Dave Chappelle Releases Surprise Stand-Up Special, Says ‘We Gotta Say Something’ About George Floyd’s Death

 “I can’t tell you, as a man watching another man go through something like that, what it makes you feel like,” he explained.

-Chappelle also said that 8:46 is also the time when he was born, which made Floyd’s death even more impactful for him.
-The comedian also addressed critics who wondered why he hadn’t discussed Floyd’s death sooner.
+Chappelle also said that 8:46 was the time of his birth, which made Floyd’s death even more impactful for him.
+He also addressed critics who wondered why he hadn’t discussed Floyd’s death sooner.

-“Because David Chappelle understands what the f— he is seeing, and these streets will speak for themselves whether I am alive or dead,” Chappelle said in response, answering the question.
+“Because David Chappelle understands what the f*ck he is seeing, and these streets will speak for themselves whether I am alive or dead,” he said in response to the question.

 The comedian also discussed Fox News host Laura Ingraham, who had previously told Lebron James that he should “shut up and dribble” after James offered political opinions, but recently defended Drew Brees when he decided to voice his political views.
-Chappelle points out the difference between the two reactions.
+Chappelle pointed out the difference between the two reactions.

-In the notes attached to the special, Chappelle urges caution from his fans.
-He writes that, ordinarily, he would not share something as “unrefined” as this special.
-The special ends with a montage of recent protests that have spawned around the world in response to Floyd’s death.
+In the notes attached to the special, Chappelle urged caution from his fans.
+He wrote that, ordinarily, he would not share something as “unrefined” as this special, but asked for their understanding.
+The show ends with a montage of recent protests that have spawned around the world in response to Floyd’s death.

-Chappelle is just the latest celebrity to use their platform to speak out in the aftermath of Floyd’s death.
+Chappelle is just the latest celebrity to use their platform to speak out about racial injustice in the United States.
 Many celebrities have used social media to reaffirm their support for the Black Lives Matter movement, and late-night talk show hosts have also used their shows to express support for the protests.
-Hosts like Jimmy Kimmel also went after the president, saying that he had to be removed from office in order for the turmoil in the country to die down.
+Hosts like Jimmy Kimmel also went after the president, saying that Donald Trump had to be removed from office in order for the turmoil in the country to die down.